CumulusNetworks/docs/content/guides/NVUE Command Reference/Show-Commands/Adaptive-Routing-Commands.md

 ---
 ## nv show interface \<interface-id\> router adaptive-routing

-Shows adaptive routing interface configuration.
-This command shows if adaptive routing is on or off for the interface and the link utilization threshold (as a percentage).
+Shows if adaptive routing is enabled on the interface and the link utilization threshold (as a percentage).

 ### Command Syntax